Common Home Inspection Issues in Florida: What to Watch For

 1. Foundation Issues

-Slab Foundation Cracks: These can be caused by shifting soil, poor construction, or inadequate drainage.
+Slab Foundation Cracks: Often caused by shifting soil, poor construction, or inadequate drainage.

-Water Damage: Excessive moisture can weaken the foundation and lead to mold growth.
+Water Damage: Excessive moisture weakens the foundation and may lead to mold growth.

 2. Roofing Problems

-Hurricane Damage: Strong winds and heavy rain can cause significant damage to roofs, especially older ones.
+Hurricane Damage: Strong winds and heavy rains frequently damage older roofs.

-Algae and Mold Growth: Florida's humid climate provides ideal conditions for these organisms to thrive.
+Algae and Mold Growth: The humid climate creates ideal conditions for unwanted growth.

 3. Plumbing Issues